weaveworks/weave/site/how-it-works.md

     | Frame N: Captured payload         |
     +-----------------------------------+

-The standard IP and UDP headers are followed the name of the sending peer, which enables the receiving peer to identify who sent this UDP packet.
-Next come the meta data and payload for one or more captured frames.
+The name of the sending peer enables the receiving peer to identify who sent this UDP packet.
+This is followed by the meta data and payload for one or more captured frames.
 The router performs batching: if it captures several frames very quickly that all need forwarding to the same peer, it will fit as many of them as possible into a single UDP packet.

 The meta data for each frame contains the names of the capturing and destination peers.
 Since the name of the capturing peer name is